 Nowadays, the most common anesthetic dentists use is Lidocaine.
 Novocain used to be the more common option a few decades ago, professionals now use other anesthetics that work better and longer.
 The one thing all these anesthetics have in common is their names ending with "cain."

-1. Block injections – These cover an entire region in your mouth like one side of your top jaw for example.
+These cover an entire region in your mouth.
+Like one side of your top jaw, for example.

-2. Infiltration injections – These numb a much smaller area, only the area surrounding where the injection was applied.
+These numb a much smaller area.
+Only where the injection was applied will there be numbing.

 When you undergo a procedure that requires dental local anesthesia, your dentist will prepare your mouth by drying a part of it with cotton or air.
 Your dentist might also decide to numb the area he/she plans to inject with a gel to numb the skin.
 This can be helpful if you are afraid of injections.